EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 The old version of this guide shows how to set up a TensorFlow training environment locally on your PC.
 Be warned: it's a lot of work, and the guide is outdated.
 [Here's a link to the local training guide.](doc/local_training_guide.md)

 ## Step 2.
 Setup TFLite Runtime Environment on Your Device
-Once you have a trained model, the next step is to deploy it on a device like a computer, Raspberry Pi, or Android phone.
+Once you have a trained `.tflite` model, the next step is to deploy it on a device like a computer, Raspberry Pi, or Android phone.
 To run the model, you'll need to install the TensorFlow or the TensorFlow Lite Runtime on your device and set up the Python environment and directory structure to run your application in.
 The [deploy_guides](deploy_guides) folder in this repository has step-by-step guides showing how to set up a TensorFlow environment on several different devices.
 Links to the guides are given below.

 ### Raspberry Pi
 Follow the [Raspberry Pi setup guide](deploy_guides/Raspberry_Pi_Guide.md) to install TFLite Runtime on a Raspberry Pi 3 or 4 and run a TensorFlow Lite model.
 This guide also shows how to use the Google Coral USB Accelerator to greatly increase the speed of quantized models on the Raspberry Pi.